Note: As a subsidiary of

 This programme consists of 120 credits.
 The courses include:

-Apply basic trade related numeracy, literacy and visualisation skills to perform engineering tasks.
+To develop basic trade-related numeracy, literacy and graphic visualisation skills to produce engineering tasks.

 Previous Related Programmes